Multiscale cortical morphometry reveals pronounced regional and scale-dependent variations across the lifespan: Methods

 \subsection{Multiscale metrics as brain age predictors}

-To illustrate the complementary information contained at different spatial scales, we performed a brain age estimation using only the morphometric $A_t$, computed for cortical hemispheres.
+To illustrate the complementary information contained at different spatial scales, we performed a brain age estimation using only a single morphometric computed for cortical hemispheres.
+To correlate cortical shape to ageing, one needs to extract morphometric variables from the images.
+The choice of the variables to use is thus, implicitly, a choice of which morphological information to retain, and which to discard.

+The most general description of a cortex is that of a thin sheet of gray matter, folded in complex patterns around white matter.
+Total area ($A_t$) alone cannot tell apart, say, a smooth cortex from a tightly crumpled one; and it is known that ageing affects big and small sulci and gyri differently.
+To capture that distinction, one needs some indication of how much of this area can be attributed to folded features of different sizes.
+By applying the coarse-graining algorithm, we geometrically removed sulci and gyri smaller than some threshold scale, and measured the area of resulting coarse-grained cortex.
+Progressively increasing the threshold allowed us to quantify the contribution of the various fold sizes to the aggregate total area.

 We used the mgcv R package to fit generalised additive models (GAM), with fixed effects of sex and site, and smooth terms of the predictor $A_t$ to estimate a subject's age.
-We fit three models to the data: One using $A_t$ computed at scale 0.32~mm, a second using $A_t$ computed at scale 1.86~mm, and a third using $A_t$ at both scales together:
+We fit three models to the data: One using $A_t$ computed at scale 0.32~mm, a second using $A_t$ computed at scale 1.86~mm, and a third using $A_t$ at both scales together.
+The specific scales were selected for the model as the smallest, closest to ``native'' scale usually be used for quantitative morphometry, and a much larger scale, which previously resulted in the biggest effect size discriminating between young and older groups of subjects \citep{wang_neuro-evolutionary_2023}.
+The three models were thus:

+Here, $s(A_t (\lambda))$ is a smooth term (with a basis of thin plate regression splines) of the measure $A_t$ computed at scale~$\lambda$, and $Sex$ and $Site$ are fixed effects.
 This is a very simple model, which could easily be improved by adding more metrics, scales, and regional information.
-We intentionally decided to keep the model simple to demonstrate the effect of adding multi-scale information.
+We intentionally decided to keep the model simple to demonstrate the effect of adding multiscale information.

 We ran 1000 bootstraps for each model, computing the root mean squared error (RMSE) each time, to get a distribution of RMSE for each model as a measure of model fit.